wpdiscussionboard/wp-discussion-board/readme.txt

 = I've installed Discussion Board.
 Now what do I do? =

-Discussion Board will automatically install three pages for you:
+Discussion Board will automatically create three pages for you:

 * A page with a log-in and registration form
 * A page with a form for users to post new topics
 * A page listing existing topics

-There are further, detailed instructions for the free and pro versions on [the website](https://discussionboard.pro/documentation/).
+There are further, detailed instructions for the free and pro versions on [the website](https://wpdiscussionboard.com/docs/).

 = Where can I see a demo? =

-There's [a demo here](https://discussionboard.pro/ "Discussion Board Demo").
+There's [a demo here](https://wpdiscussionboard.com "Discussion Board Demo").
 Note that this demo includes some features only available with the Pro version.
 Feel free to register and post some content so that you can see how it works from the user's point of view.

 = Some users are reporting that they don't receive an activation email =